Post Summary: Things to do in Japan

 Osaka Castle

+One of the greatest places of interest in Osaka is the Osaka Castle.
+Though Japan isn’t a country most people associate with castles, you’ll be surprised at how many there are.
 Osaka Castle is one of the country’s largest and has seen its fair share of important historical events since it was built in the 16th Century.
-Built by the warlord Toyotomi Hideyoshi, who was an integral figure in the country’s unification, the current castle is a reproduction that was completed in the 90’s because the original was totally destroyed by Allied bombers in 1945.
+Built by the warlord Toyotomi Hideyoshi, who was an integral figure in the country’s unification, the current castle is a reproduction that was completed in the 90’s because the original was destroyed by Allied bombers in 1945.

 Amerika-Mura